soyferfedor/ofvp_create_vortex/README.md

 	1.5. matplotlib (for Python3, can be installed via pip3)

 2.1.
-To lanch the program (quickstqrt):
+To lanch the program (quickstart):

 	2.1.1.
 Edit "main.cpp" file to choose functions 2.1.2.
-Using command "bash launch.sh" in terminal to launch the program 2.1.3.
+Use command "bash launch.sh" in terminal to launch the program 2.1.3.
 Follow the instructions and notes in terminal

 2.2.
 To lanch the program (old version):